mmikowski/mmikowski.github.io/_posts/2017-09-10-pixelc-revert-nougat.md

 ---
 *The bleeding edge is where you bleed*

 I was pleasantly surprised to find Oreo (Android 8) ready to install on my Pixel C tablet a few days ago.
-The OTA update went smoothly but it had one unacceptable flaw: Oreo broke the one game I play regularly (War Robots, if you must know).
+The OTA update went smoothly but it had one unacceptable flaw: Oreo broke the only action game I play regularly (War Robots, if you must know).
 Here's how I fixed it.

 ## Download platform tools
 This step was precautionary.
 One could probably use the `fastboot` and `adb` tools already installed on Ubuntu 17.04.
 Oh well, this worked.
-One can find these tools for Linux, Mac, and PC on the [Android Studio site][_01].
-After download, I opened a terminal and set up the tools.
+I downloaded the Linux tools from the [Android Studio site][_01].
+After download, I opened a terminal and configured the software.

 ```bash
   mkdir PixelC